Home

 Home-made Hot Oil Hair Treatment

 Combine 1 teaspoon soybean oil and 2 teaspoons castor oil.
 Warm on low heat.
 Massage mixture into scalp and hair.
 Wrap hair in a hot towel for 15 minutes.
-Shampoo & rinse.
+Shampoo and rinse.

 Home-made Hair Styling Alternatives